In this guide, OBGYN Dr. Kenosha Gleaton goes over how to safely manage the common symptoms that come along with being pregnant.

 Constipation is a normal, though frustrating, woe for many expectant women.
 Signs of constipation include having hard, dry stools, fewer than three bowel movements per week, and painful bowel movements.
 You’ll know if you’re constipated!

 Constipation occurs during pregnancy because higher levels of hormones can slow down digestion and relax muscles in the bowels.
-To help constipation: drink eight to ten glasses of water each day, avoid caffeine, and eat fiber-rich foods.
+To help constipation: drink eight to ten glasses of water each day, avoid caffeine, and eat fiber-rich foods or try taking a fiber supplement!
 Talk to your doctor about pregnancy-safe supplements to support digestive health.

 Heartburn during pregnancy